jlee0987/covid-19-analysis/README.md

 # 🦠  COVID-19 Analysis
 ### Description
-The objective of this project is to determine...
+The objective of this project is to conduct an analysis of COVID-19 data for Ottawa over the period 2020-2024.
 The Python libraries used include pandas, numpy, matplotlib and seaborn. <br/>

 _The following data points were extracted for this analysis:<br/>_